How To Increase Your Chances Of Getting Pregnant With PCOS

 Monitor blood sugar levels

 As we discussed earlier, PCOS might cause insulin resistance and an elevation of blood sugar level.
 A high blood sugar level can predispose you to develop type II diabetes.
-In one of the many clinical studies on the subject, as many as 19% of women with PCOS were found to develop diabetes compared to just 1% of control subjects.
+In one of the many clinical studies on the subject, as many as 19% of women with PCOS were diagnosed with diabetes compared to just 1% of control subjects.
 It is advised that if you have PCOS, you should monitor your blood sugar levels closely.
 If you don’t have diabetes currently, your doctor might still prescribe you a blood sugar test to be sure.
 If you have type II diabetes, your doctor will have you monitor your sugar level regularly.
 Apart from just measuring your blood sugar levels, you can also take active steps to control your blood sugar levels.
 Limiting the intake of starch-rich foods can help you with this.
 Ensure that you include plenty of protein in your diet and drink lots of water throughout the day.
 Eating small meals multiple times a day also helps a great deal to cut down on insulin surges.

 Medications used to assist with getting pregnant

 It is a medication that is commonly prescribed to patients who have type II diabetes.
 It is also used to manage PCOS is the off-label use of the drug.
 The drug works as it decreases insulin resistance, making your body more sensitive to insulin and decreasing blood glucose levels.
 The drug is also thought to reduce the levels of circulating androgens in women suffering from PCOS.
 Some studies even suggest that the inclusion of Metformin in the treatment of PCOS can regulate ovulation.
 A few studies also compared Metformin with other commonly prescribed drugs Clomid and found it to be more effective in inducing ovulation in women with PCOS.